daniel-moderiano/calculator/README.md

-Calculator project as part of The Odin Project
+Fully functional JavaScript calculator, built as part of the Odin Project curriculum.

-Create a fully functioning on-screen calculator.
+Able to handle basic arithmetic: addition, subtraction, multiplication, and division.
+Able to handle decimal input.